billyfryer/intRo-Tutorials/README.md

 intRo 3- Sharing.Rmd: This tutorial is about sharing your code and graphics.
 This takes users through the basics of using Github and also provides some tips on sharing your graphics on Twitter.

-intRo 4- Modeling.Rmd: This tutorial walks readers through fitting a Least Squares Regression modeling problem using the Lahman Datasets.
-This tutorial also goes through plotting the regression model in base R and using the ggplot2 package.

-intRo 5- R Markdown.Rmd: This file is an introduction to R Markdown, primarily making PDFs with LaTeX.
+intRo 4- R Markdown.Rmd: This file is an introduction to R Markdown, primarily making PDFs with LaTeX.
 The tutorial describes text formatting as well as writing code in R Markdown.

 I want to give a special thanks to Graham Pash and Jason Thompson for creating the original intRo tutorial whose contents are spread throughout the tutorials.

-README Last Updates: 8/12/2021
+README Last Updated: 10/17/2021